zbmed/2023-2024-ZK_Data_Librarian_Modul_3/content/machine_learning_methods/_index.md

 +++
-title = "Machinelles Lernen - Supervised und Unsupervised Learning"
+title = "Machinelles Lernen - Praxis mit scikit-learn"
 # If set, this will be used for the page's menu entry (instead of the `title` attribute)
 # menuTitle = "Einführung"
 weight = 400